mobiusml/mobius_on-premise_doc/source/similarity-search.rst

 Updating
 ------------

-It might be desired to add more images to the image database after the initial training.
-In this case, you can use the update function that preserves previously added images in the index, and adds the new images without retraining the images that are already in the image database.
+It might be desired to add more images to the image database in a running system.
+In this case, one can use the update function that preserves previously added images in the index, and adds the new images without retraining the images that are already in the image database.

 .. note::

   Before the update function can be run, images have to be added to the docker volume (see Adding samples).

-To update the index, you can send a GET request to the following endpoint.
+Once all the desired images have been added, one has to update the index.
+This can be done by sending a GET request to the following endpoint.
 ::

   curl 127.0.0.1:5000/similarity/update